Qarj/WebImblaze-Framework/MANUAL.md

 ## Sections within the configuration files

 ### [main]
-Refer to the WebInject Manual, Configuration section.
+Refer to the WebImblaze Manual, Configuration section.

 In this section you can specify values for:
 - proxy